 Applicants should have a bachelor's degree in biology, computer science, or a related field, with a minimum GPA of 3.25 in the last earned degree.
 Applicants should have taken courses in molecular biology, cell biology, biochemistry, genetics, calculus, physical chemistry, computer programming and data structures, and probability and statistics.
 Students with deficiencies in one or more of these areas may be admitted provisionally and required to take additional courses, some of which may not be applicable to the degree's course total.
 Students whose undergraduate record does not include basic biochemistry will be required to take a basic course prior to BINF 701 Systems Biology.

-To apply, prospective students should submit the George Mason University Admissions Application, two copies of official transcripts from each college and graduate institution attended, a current résumé, and an expanded goals statement.
-Applicants should also include three letters of recommendation and an official report of scores obtained on the GRE general exam.
-Scores should be in the 45th percentile or above.
-The GRE requirement for admission to the doctoral program will be waived if the student holds a master's degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
+To apply, prospective students should submit the George Mason University Admissions Application, a copy of official transcripts from each college and graduate institution attended, a current résumé, and an expanded goals statement.
+Applicants should also include three letters of recommendation.
 TOEFL or IELTS scores are required of all international applicants.